China marks 10th anniversary of devastating earthquake - Journal du Cameroun

 The standard of living has improved substantially for many survivors, who have benefited from tourists flooding into the region to see the ruins.

+The earthquake “has shown how hard it can be for people to get over the psychological aftershocks” of a disaster, the state-owned China Daily wrote in an editorial.

+“Less than 10 percent of those who suffered psychological problems… have sought counselling,” it said.

-But for China’s ruling Communist party, the disaster has become a propaganda opportunity.
+But while grieving families suppress their trauma, China’s ruling Communist party has used the earthquake as a propaganda opportunity.

-Editorials on the quake filled state media Saturday, with commentators opining on how the region’s rehabilitation displayed the strength of China and the party.
+Editorials on the disaster filled state media Saturday, with commentators opining on how the region’s rehabilitation showed the strength of China and the party.

-The recovery effort “shows the indomitable leadership of China’s Communist Party and the superiority of the system of socialism with Chinese characteristics”, wrote the official Xinhua news service.

-The story went on to explain how Chinese president Xi Jinping’s leadership had helped the province rebuild itself after the disaster — despite the fact he took office more than four years after it occurred.
+A story on Xinhua explained how Xi’s leadership helped the province rebuild itself after the disaster — despite the fact he took office more than four years after it occurred.

 Earlier this year, when Xi visited the ruins of Yichuan, he called for them to be used as an “important patriotic education base”.